-More than 65% of all bankruptcies in the U.S. are due to individuals being overwhelmed by medical expenses, according to a study published by the American Journal of Public Health in 2019.
-An estimated 530,000 families facing medical bills they can’t pay turn to bankruptcy each year in part because medical debt is dischargeable under the U.S. Bankruptcy Code for Chapter 7 personal bankruptcy.
+More than 65% of all bankruptcies in the U.S. are due to individuals being overwhelmed by medical bills, according to a study published by the American Journal of Public Health in 2019.
+An estimated 530,000 families facing medical bills file bankruptcy each year in part because medical debt is dischargeable under the U.S. Bankruptcy Code.

-If you live in New York City area or the Hudson Valley and are dealing with medical debt you cannot pay, personal bankruptcy may be an option for you.
+If you live in Westchester, Rockland, Putnam, the Hudson Valley or New York City area and are dealing with medical debt you cannot pay, personal bankruptcy may be the option for you.
 Michael H. Schwartz, P.C., can help you, just as our bankruptcy law firm has helped thousands of individuals and businesses make a fresh financial start.

-Your medical debt can be discharged in a Chapter 7 bankruptcy and possibly reduced under Chapter 13, another approach to personal or consumer bankruptcy that restructures your debt.
+Your medical debt can be discharged in a Chapter 7 bankruptcy or Chapter 13 bankruptcy, another approach to personal or consumer bankruptcy that restructures your debt.
 Bankruptcy addresses all of your debts.
-Bankruptcy attorney Michael H. Schwartz can work with you to determine the approach that best protects your assets and your future.
+Bankruptcy attorney Michael Schwartz can work with you to determine the approach that best protects your assets and your future.
 Contact us today to get started with a free consultation.

 How Does Bankruptcy Eliminate Medical Debt?

-The money you owe your creditors is either “secured” or “unsecured” debt under bankruptcy law.
+Under the Bankruptcy Code, the money you owe your creditors is either “secured” or “unsecured” debt.
 Secured debt is backed by collateral that the creditor can seize for nonpayment of the loan.
 Unsecured debt is not secured by the borrower’s assets.
-Examples of unsecured debt include money owed on credit cards, for personal loans and medical expenses.
+Examples of unsecured debt include money owed on credit cards for personal loans and medical bills.

-The federal Bankruptcy Code also defines a category of “priority” debt that includes child support, alimony, and tax payments.
+The federal Bankruptcy Code also defines a category of “priority” debt that includes child support, alimony, and most taxes.

 Will Filing for Bankruptcy Hurt My Credit?

-It takes less than a year to complete Chapter 7 bankruptcy and three to five years to complete a Chapter 13 reorganization.
-But a bankruptcy remains on your publicly available credit records for far longer:
+It takes four to six months to complete Chapter 7 bankruptcy and three to five years to complete a Chapter 13 reorganization.
+Bankruptcy remains on your publicly available credit records for a little longer:

 - A Chapter 7 bankruptcy will appear on your credit reports for up to 10 years.